regisd/regisd.github.io/_posts/2009-12-02-mp550-support-for-linux.md

 You find, the source code, the Redhat RPM package, and the Debian DEB package.

-You&rsquo;ll also find the drivers for the scanner.
+You’ll also find the drivers for the scanner.

 For a RPM-based distribution, download the RPM packages for